tc39/source-map/proposals/debug-id.md

 ### Debug IDs in JavaScript Artifacts

-Generated JavaScript files containing a Debug ID must embed the ID near the end of the source, ideally on the last line, in the format `//# debugId=<DEBUG_ID>`:
+Generated JavaScript files containing a Debug ID must embed the ID near the end of the source, ideally on the last line, in the format `//# debugId=<DEBUG_ID>` using the canonical UUID format:

 ```javascript
 //# debugId=85314830-023f-4cf1-a267-535f4e37bb17